 A CNR assessment must be completed at least every 12 consecutive months to determine ongoing need for CAP/C participation and the identification of medical, functional, and psychosocial care needs of the beneficiary for safe community living.
-The CNR assessment must be completed at the latest within the month of initial CAP/C effective month.
+The CNR assessment must be completed at the latest within the month of initial date of the CAP/C effective month.
 A best practice initiative to ensure the assessment and service plan are completed timely, is to begin the completion of the assessment one or two months prior to the CAP/C effective month.
 The service plan must not be initiated prior to the completion of the comprehensive assessment.

 Note: The CAP Business system prompts the CNR work task 60-90 calendar days in advance of the CNR due date.
+However, the assessment must be completed on or before the last day of the initially assigned CAP/C effective date.